Office of Martial Arts Guards: Uniforms

-Martial Arts Department Special Guards (in red) and the Modern Joseon Army in a procession.

 Martial Arts Department soldiers wore green iron helmets and purple hoods, but their attire changed to red following the simplification of clothing on April 4, 1778.
 The 문무예청 (gate martial arts office) wore red-colored clothing with yellow straw hats (황초립) and tiger beards attached to their caps.

 An excerpt from the first article of the Joseon Dynasty Annals for the second year of King Jeongjo, April 4 describes the uniform requirements for the Martial Arts Special Guards.

 "The Martial Arts Special Guards shall wear a celestial hat (천익), a straw hat (초립), and a tiger beard (호수) without question when seated in the palace or on duty.
 On occasions other than guarding the gates, they shall wear a hood (두건) and a celestial hat (천익)."

 — Joseon Dynasty Annals, second year of King Jeongjo, April 4.

 Furthermore, the military manuscript called "Man-gi Yoram" from 1808 provides a more detailed description of the attire of the Martial Arts Special Guards.

 "There are 46 members in the Daeryeong Muyecheong (Commanders of the Large Martial Arts), and 40 members in the Gadaeryeong Muyecheong (Commanders of the Great Martial Arts), all wearing red military uniforms.
 They carry swords only during guard duty.
 There are 87 members in the Mun Muyecheong (Civil Martial Arts Commanders), wearing red celestial hats (홍천익) and yellow straw hats (황초립), with tiger beards (호수) attached."